What Should I Do After a Slip and Fall Accident?

 Once you decide to seek legal help, the next step is to choose the right law firm to handle your case.
 Here’s what to look for:

-- A history of getting results: For example, did you know that our attorneys at Douglas and London have recovered more than $4 billion for our clients?
+- A history of getting results: For example, did you know that the New York City personal injury lawyers at Douglas and London have recovered more than $4 billion for our clients?
 If the firm you’re considering can’t say as much, then perhaps it’s best to look elsewhere.

 - A laser-like focus on client wellbeing: This means offering free consultations, working on contingency, and being available 24/7 throughout the year.